If you missed the first instalment, you can read it here before enjoying the end of the story.

 “Who are you?”
 I call to the boyish voice.

 “Just the chimney sweep, ma-am.
 This young fellow done stuck his head up the fireplace.
 Too curious for yer own good.
 Don’t you know what I is doing up there?
 Cleaning it out after it near blinded yer mummy.”
-There is shuffling and splashing of water.
+The sounds of shuffling and splashing of water reach my ears.

 “What are you doing to him?”
 I ask, wishing I could see.